ISIRC 2025

 Join us!

-Sign up to receive communications (registration open, speakers, accomodation).
+Sign up to receive communications (registration open, speakers, accommodation).

 Hosted by the University of Calgary's Social Innovation Initiative within the Office of the Vice-President (Research) in collaboration with the Hunter Hub for Entrepreneurial Thinking, the Social Innovation Hub, Knowledge to Impact, and others.